J.K. Rowling Is Under Fire For This Transphobic Tweet

 Advertisement

-Tayler dismissed Forstater’s claim that her tweets should have been protected under the UK’s 2010 Equality Act.
+Tayler dismissed Forstater’s claim that her tweets should have been protected under the 2010 Equalities Act.

 “I conclude from the totality of the evidence, that [Forstater] is absolutist in her view of sex and it is a core component of her belief that she will refer to a person by the sex she considered appropriate even if it violates their dignity and/or creates an intimidating, hostile, degrading, humiliating or offensive environment,” Tayler wrote in a 26-page judgment.
 “The approach is not worthy of respect in a democratic society.”

-The news struck a chord with Rowling, who then took to social media to publicly side with Forstater.
-Many viewed Rowling’s language and support of Forstater as very transphobic, and critics called the author a “TERF” (trans exclusionary radical feminist) for backing someone with a clear record of making transphobic comments.
+The news struck a chord with Rowling, who then publicly sided with Forstater on social media.
+Many viewed Rowling’s language and support of Forstater as very transphobic, and critics called the author a “TERF” (trans-exclusionary radical feminist) for backing someone with a clear record of making transphobic comments.

 “Trans women are women.
 Trans men are men.
 Non-binary people are non-binary.
 CC: JK Rowling,” the Human Rights Campaign, an LGBTQ advocacy group, tweeted in response.